Search for resonant $WZ \rightarrow \ell\nu \ell^{\prime}\ell^{\prime}$ production in proton$-$proton collisions at

 A profile-likelihood-ratio test statistic~\cite{Cowan:2010js} is used to test the compatibility of the background-only hypothesis with the data and to test the signal-plus-background hypothesis.
 The binned likelihood function is constructed by considering, in each bin, the contributions of the backgrounds and of a hypothetical signal of given strength relative to a benchmark model's production cross-section.
 In the absence of an observed signal, exclusion limits on the presence of a signal are then derived using the CLs method~\cite{Read:2002hq}.
 All lepton flavours and data taking periods are combined together for the profile-likelihood-ratio test since there was no significant gain in splitting the samples before the statistical analysis.

 Simultaneous maximum-likelihood fits to the observed binned distributions of $m$(\textit{WZ}) in the signal regions and their dedicated \textit{WZ} and \textit{ZZ} control regions are performed.
 Separate fits are performed for the Drell--Yan and VBF selections.
 The normalizations of the \textit{WZ}-QCD and \textit{ZZ} contributions are freely floating parameters in these fits and are constrained by the data in both the SRs and dedicated CRs.
-The ratio of the fitted contributions in the CR and SR is allowed to vary within the theory uncertainties.
+The ratio of the fitted contributions in the CR and SR is allowed to vary within the theoretical uncertainties.